-There are genetic factors associated with the development of hyperthyroidism in some people, though certain groups of people are more susceptible than others.
-Especially susceptible are newborns born to mothers with Graves' disease.
-Thyroid issues can also skip generations and, whilst some are greatly affected by the inherited tendency, others never develop symptoms.
+There are genetic factors associated with the development of hypothyroidism in some people, though certain groups of people are more susceptible than others.
+Thyroid issues can skip generations and whilst some are greatly affected by the inherited tendency, others never develop symptoms.